stephendolan/stephencodes/content/posts/ruby_versus_library_structure.md

 ---
 date: "2018-11-29"
-title: "Ruby Versus | Episode 1 | Library Folder Structure"
+title: "Ruby Versus Library Folder Structure"
 description: "How do you structure your libraries in Ruby?
 In this first installment of Ruby Versus, I'll present two options I've used with the pros and cons of each."
 slug: "ruby-library-folder-structure"
 tags: [ruby]